Hassle free, 2-Year Warranty

 You can always contact support if you need help too!

-How to change the COM port for a USB Serial adapter on Windows 7, 8, 8.1, and 10
+How Do I Change the COM Port for a USB Serial Adapter on Windows?

 Originally authored by: Bernie Thompson, July 4, 2011